 My research deals with developing and analyzing novel efficient algorithms for learning and inference, and applying these algorithms in challenging real world domains.
 My research interests are mainly related to statistical machine learning and more specifically to the fields of graphical models and deep learning.
 What is perhaps the most distinctive about the graphical model approach is its naturalness in formulating probabilistic models of complex phenomena, while maintaining control over the computational cost associated with these models.
 Deep learning methods attempt to model high level abstractions in data by using a deep graph with multiple processing layers, composed of multiple linear and non-linear transformations.
 As often pointed out, the same machine learning models and algorithms can be applied in many different research areas.
-In my research I concentrate on developing and analyzing those algorithms in the context of classical machine learning tasks (classification, clustering, dimensionality reduction etc.) and applying them to a large variety of real world applications.
+In my research I concentrate on developing and analyzing those algorithms in the context of classical machine learning tasks (classification, clustering, dimensionality reduction etc.) and applying them to a large variety of real world applications (computer vision, language processing, audio processing, medical imaging etc.).

 - Deep learning methods for speech enhancement